-But how did the Cowboys and Lions playing on Thanksgiving Day become a thing in the first place?
+But how did the Cowboys and Lions playing on Thanksgiving Day become a tradition in the first place?
 Let's dig into why.

 If you never watched Tony Romo throw a game-ending interception while shoveling a spoonful of stuffing in your mouth, you didn't watch the Cowboys on Thanksgiving.

 Believe it or not, playing football on the holiday began with the Detroit Lions.

 The first Thanksgiving game took place in 1934, as the Lions took on the Chicago Bears.
 Before that matchup and earlier in the season, Lions owner George A. Richards had bought the Portsmouth Spartans football team and relocated them to Michigan, per ESPN.
 However, Richards had begun to notice that his team was losing fans to the Motor City's baseball team, the Detroit Tigers.
 This November spectacle would give the Lions the jumpstart they needed to attract more fans.

 The Lions have been doing this ever since, except from 1942-44 during World War II.
 For whatever reason, the Lions now play every year in the Thanksgiving football matchups.

 According to Sporting News, other NFL teams had played on Thanksgiving before the 1934 matchup.
 The Lions owner was able to reach a deal with NBC to broadcast his NFL game on 94 different radio stations around the country, though, bringing a widespread prime-time appeal to his team.

 Lions fans have been happy to watch stars like Calvin Johnson and Barry Sanders score touchdowns every November ever since inside Ford Field.